adfaure/adfaure.github.io/content/blog/ai-consciousness.md

 +++
-title = "Can AI be sentient (or conscious)?" date = 2022-07-26 description = """This post is a reflexion on the possibility for an AI to be sentient (or conscious) and our capacity to detect it (and accept it)"""
+title = "[Essay] Can AI be conscious?" date = 2022-07-26 description = """This post is a reflexion on the possibility for an AI to be conscious and our capacity, as human beings, to recognize it"""

 tags = ["AI", "philosophy", "LaMDA"] categories = ["Essay"]